Hilola22/Hilola22/README.md

 **Live Demo:** [link](https://team-work-woad.vercel.app)

 #### 🍞 [BakeMaster (Backend Project)](https://github.com/Hilola22/bake_master.git)
-Developed a backend system for a bakery management application using Node.js and Express.js.
+Developed a backend system for a bakery management application using Nest.js and prisma and also postgresql.
 Implemented RESTful APIs for user authentication, product management, and order processing.

 ---